The Mass Line and the American Revolutionary Movement

 Although I have written this book to champion a particular interpretation of the mass line, I feel sure that my efforts will have been of some value even for those who end up disagreeing with me on many points.
 At least I will have led my readers to consider the theory of the mass line in depth.

-I generally use the new Pinyin romanizations for Chinese names.
+I generally use the Pinyin romanizations for Chinese names which became the international standard around 1979.
 A chart comparing the new and old spellings of the names of some of the major individuals referred to is included as an appendix.

 Go to Chapter 1